-If you wish to deploy your Microsoft AD CS server using an nShield HSM for protection of the CA's private signing key, download the latest Microsoft AD CS and OCSP Integration Guide for Microsoft Windows Server from the Entrust nFinity Microsoft partner page.
+If you wish to deploy your Microsoft AD CS server using an nShield HSM for protection of the CA's private signing key, see the Microsoft AD CS and OCSP Integration Guide.

 2.3.
 AD FS Server: Create a TLS certificate template for use by AD FS